mwmullins2/Inventory-Management-System/README.md

 * Clone or download this repository.
 * Open the project in an IDE of your choice that supports JavaFX, such as Eclipse or IntelliJ IDEA.
-* Run the Main.java file to start the application.
+* Run the InventoryManagement.java file to start the application.
 * Use the buttons in the application to add, modify, or delete parts and products.
 # Features
 The Inventory Management System has the following features: